πŸͺŸ Desktop Web Apps

 • Remove an app: Right-click and choose Remove.
 This also deletes any desktop shortcut.

-Your can customise the PWAs badge and notifications settings.
+Your can customise the DWA badge and notifications settings.

-• Open the PWA piker and right-click on an icon and select Settings.
+• Open the DWA piker and right-click on any icon and select Settings.

 • Go to the Badges & Notifications section